Stencyl/stencylpedia/chapter-12/intro.md

 #### What version of the Android SDK does Stencyl use?

-As of late 2015, we're up to API Level 22 (Lollipop).
+As of late 2018, we're up to API Level 28 (Pie).